This and That: Donald Judd and a West Texas Train | Glasstire

 Today: Blocks

-We know, from his work in West Texas, that Donald Judd was inspired by and took from his landscape.
+We know from his work in West Texas that Donald Judd was inspired by and took from this landscape.
 Below are pictures of a train headed into Marfa, paired with Judd’s multicolored works.
 I could write more, but I’ll let these images speak for themselves.

 No matter how original, innovative or crazy your idea, someone else is also working on that idea.
 Furthermore, they are using notation very similar to yours. – Bruce J. MacLennan